Event Subscriptions

 Events onlyProduction integrations that need push notifications and lower API traffic.

 Events plus pollingRobust production integrations.
-Use events for the normal path and polling as a fallback or reconciliation pass.
+Use events for the normal path and polling as a fallback status check.

-A common production pattern is: subscribe to terminal events, process webhook deliveries immediately, and run a periodic polling reconciliation for resources that have not completed after an expected time window.
+A common production pattern is: subscribe to terminal events, process webhook deliveries immediately, and periodically poll resources that have not completed after an expected time window.

 Available events